 So it’s not just whether or not particular facts were known to the committee or not, but whether these factors, or proof of these factors, couldn’t reasonably have been provided, and they would likely influence the decision considerably.

 You need to be clear about what exactly is new, and the circumstances that prevented this from being provided, when the initial decision makers considered your case.

 The grounds that the decision was manifestly wrong is not about whether you think the decision is the wrong one – of course you do, that’s why you want to appeal.
 This requires you to demonstrate how the decision deviates from the usual process or policy, or is unacceptable according to principles that policy represents.
 It’s not about how you feel about the decision, but how the decision is an objectively wrong one.

 While decisions made by the University can feel excessive to those impacted by them, this factor alone is not sufficient to argue this ground.
 The ground of excessiveness turns on whether or not the impact this decision has on you in particular is considered excessive, considering all relevant circumstances.
 For example, having your enrolment terminated would be difficult for anyone, so you need to identify what effect this particular outcome will have on you specifically that suggests the decision is excessive.

 We know this is a complicated process, and we are writing this advice to try and help you get through this as best you can.
 To help make a start on your appeal, we suggest using our template – you can download it here.

 If your appeal is from a CAPC decision, then we suggest using this template which helps you address the specifics of this type of appeal.

 If you want us to have a read through your submission to help you frame your arguments within these grounds, then you can send it through to us via our contact form.
 Just make sure you attach all of the relevant documents so we get the full picture so we can give you meaningful feedback and advice.

-You should also read the Student Appeals to the Academic Board Policy.
+You should also read the Student Appeals Policy.